sametsenturka/llm-agent-dev/README.md

 ## Agents as a Tool

-- You can download and implement these agents as a tool in your projects!
+- You can implement these agents as a tool in your projects!
 - Making an agent team with related agents as a tool can save you from deciding which agent to use.
-- check [https://github.com/openai/openai-agents-python] for more Agents as a tool implementation.
+- Check [https://github.com/openai/openai-agents-python] for more Agents as a tool implementation.
+- You can avoid hallucinated generations by implementing the parallelization & tool routing examples.

 - **Phidata Documentation**: [https://phidata.com](https://phidata.com)